sgago/thestudyguide/sysdesign/sysdesign.md

 Note that there are more tradeoffs than just fast-or-accurate.
 For example, eventual consistency can create weird looking errors and maintenance headaches.

 ## Clocks

+## Consensus

+### Raft
+To understand Raft consensus and leader election from a high level, checkout [this great visualization from The Secret Lives of Data](https://thesecretlivesofdata.com/raft/).
+It does a great job of showing leader election, heart beats, and what happens during network partitions.

 ### CockroachDB transaction timestamps
 CockroachDB uses a computer's physical clock for commit timestamps and also adds an upper bound with the maximum clock offset for the entire cluster.
 The interval is `[timestamp, timestamp + offset]`.
 As long as other transactions do not occur during this interval, everything proceeds normally.
 For example, in the boring case, if T1 has an interval of [0, 10] and T2 has interval of [20, 30], then T2 will read the values and overwrite as needed.